theQRL/docs.theqrl.org/_docs/wallet/wallet-cli.md

 ### New Wallet

-To create a new wallet we will need to open a terminal and connected to the computer with qrl installed.
+To create a new wallet we need to open a terminal and connect to the computer with qrl installed.

 Once you are connected simply enter the following command to create a new wallet: